tyler-gh/ngAndroid/README.md

 ngandroid is still under heavy development.
 However, there is a build up on maven central for anyone who wants to start trying it out `compile 'com.github.davityle:ngandroid:0.0.1'`, Feedback and contributions are encouraged

+Also there are known issues with adding custom attributes to Android views while using the AppCompat libraries such as FragmentActivity.
+Please report any other known issues and we'll work to figure them out

 Currently supported angular directives.

 [NgModel](#ngmodel)<br>